The National News Desk: Format

 Common segments on The National News Desk include Fact Check Team, which fact checks issues currently in political discourse (originally called the "truth squad team"); Spotlight on America, with reporting from Sinclair's investigative team on important issues impacting Americans; Pulse of America, featuring local reports from Sinclair stations across the country; Live Desk, an anchor who presents breaking news and developing stories; and a weather segment at the end of each half hour for the morning program, and at the end of each hour on the evening edition, featuring reports from Sinclair meteorologists reporting on their local region, in a cycle around the United States.
 The weather section can be replaced with local weather, news, or other programming for a specific market.
 The weekend edition is a summary of notable stories from the weekday editions, and is presented by the weeknight anchor.

 The program airs on the ad-supported local news streaming service NewsOn (formerly owned by Sinclair until it was sold to the Gray Media-backed competitor Zeam in 2025), along with the live video section of nearly every Sinclair station site and app, allowing it national availability.
 The program does not air on Sinclair stations in every market due to network commitments or lack of a sister station entirely.

 The program covered the 2024 United States presidential election on November 5, 2024 with an extended edition starting in prime time and into late night, airing on its usual stations and pre-empting a simulcast of Nexstar Media Group's cable news network NewsNation carried by the CW on its network affiliates.

 The National Weather Desk

 The National Weather Desk launched on September 26, 2022 as a half-hour spinoff of The National News Desk.
 The program features an extended look at top weather stories, a national forecast, local weather-related stories from Sinclair stations, explainers about weather events, and weather-related photos and videos from viewers.
 The last portion of each program is a cut-in to allow stations to present local forecasts or other content.

-Reception

-The program gained notice at launch for having five times as many Twitter followers as NewsNation after its first week (compared to NewsNation, which had been on the air for five months).
-However, the social media accounts under "@Circa" had existed since 2012 for Sinclair's defunct Circa News service.
-That service was discontinued on March 26, 2019, with Sinclair keeping its existing social media accounts alive and repurposing them under the new "@TND" handle quietly two months later and building The National Desk concept around the dormant accounts, along with retaining most of the Circa-era follower base who had not stopped following the accounts.
-NewsNation in contrast had started fresh social media accounts, rather than transitioning its followers from those following it under the channel's former branding of WGN America.